 - one letter of support from a faculty member or other appropriate Ph.D. other than his/her research advisor(s) who knows his/her work (e.g. an advisory committee member, collaborator, visiting researcher or postdoctoral fellow in the group).
 This letter can be emailed separately to Rea Freeland, email@example.com.

-Six hard copies of the applications should be submitted to Rea Freeland, also indicating who is providing the letter of support.
-Questions should be addressed to Rea Freeland at x87981 or firstname.lastname@example.org.
+Applications should be submitted as a single pdf to Rea Freeland via email (firstname.lastname@example.org), also indicating who is providing the letter of support.
+Questions should be addressed to Rea Freeland at x87981 or email@example.com.
 The final decisions will be made by the Graduate Program Committee in consultation with the Department Head (note that GPC members whose own students are applying will not serve on the award committee).